Azure/azure-docs-sdk-java/docs-ref-services/security-keyvault-administration-readme-pre.md

 ms.service: keyvault
 ---

-# Azure Key Vault Administration library for Java - Version 4.0.0-beta.1
+# Azure Key Vault Administration library for Java

 ## Getting started
 ### Adding the package to your project